Vertrical/tino/README.md

 ## Defining path parameters

 Parameters are defined as `:param` in your path definition.
 Optionals are defined as `:param?`.
-Some examples:
+For example:
 ```js
 app.get(() => ({ path: "/user/:id", use: ({ params }) => ({ resp: params.id }));
 ```